-Another great way to see all of the best Bohol tourist spots is to book a Bohol Countryside & Panglao Highlights Tour.
+Another great way to see all of the best Bohol tourist spots is to book a Bohol Countryside Tour.

-This particular tour is the most top-rated tour in Bohol with hundreds of great reviews and thousands of bookings.
-I can’t recommend this amazing tour enough, especially for first-timers to Bohol!
+This particular tour is the top-rated tour in Bohol with great reviews and hundreds of bookings.

 The Bohol Tour includes the following:

-- Chocolate Hills
+- Chocolate Hills Bohol

 - Bilar Manmade Forest